 While the days of full-time 9-5 jobs aren't going away anytime soon, the freelance business is establishing a notable foothold in the United States.
-According to one survey , 57.3 million people freelanced in 2017 and, at the current rate of growth, the majority of the U.S. workforce will be freelancers by 2027.
+According to one survey, 57 million people freelanced in 2019, representing 35 percent of the workforce.
 1

 Whether you call it freelancing, a sole proprietorship, or a one-person LLC, self-employment allows for flexibility in your schedule, gives you more control over the assignments you take and puts you firmly in charge of your own destiny.
 But it's not without risks.
 The U.S. Government Accountability Office found that contingent workers earn about 10.6 percent less per hour than standard workers and are less likely to have benefits like health insurance and retirement plans.2